 EBONY: You’re both entrepreneurs (Lewis founded William +James, an online haberdashery) who are used to doing your own thing.
 What’s it like to run a business together as newlyweds?

 Lewis: It’s hard.
-When you wake up to the person that you’re in these meetings with and you might not have the same ideas about how to go about doing something, it can be an easy job, but a lot of times, it’s a heavy job.
-How do I get across my point, but then also do it in a loving way?
+When you wake up to the person you’re in these meetings with and you might not have the same ideas about how to go about doing something, it can be an easy job, but a lot of times, it’s a heavy job.
+How do I get my point across but also do it in a loving way?
 Where I’m not walking away with an attitude and he’s not walking away with an attitude.
-It’s a challenge, but I think that our principals are so aligned that it makes it easier.
+It’s a challenge, but I think our principals are so aligned that it makes it easier.

 At the end of the day, I know where his heart is, I know where his passions lie.
-I think it’s the same for me, in him.
+I think it’s the same [for him].

 Lawson: I do agree that it can be challenging.
 At the same time, it’s really gratifying to know that you’re working with somebody who has views and goals that align with yours.
-In the past, before I met her, I may have been dating someone who [I didn’t] have anything in common to when it comes to business.
-As an entrepreneur, most of the books that I read are about business.
-Most of the shows that I watch are about business.
+Before I met her, I may have been dating someone who [I didn’t] have anything in common to when it comes to business.
+As an entrepreneur, most of the books I read are about business.
+Most of the shows I watch are about business.

-Finding someone that you can actually have conversations and plan the future with, as it relates to a company and entrepreneurship and building wealth for us, and for our people, it’s really gratifying.
+Finding someone that you can actually have conversations and plan the future with, as it relates to a company and entrepreneurship and building wealth for us and for our people, is really gratifying.
 I’m very grateful for that.

-EBONY: Speaking of planning, you were married in November and that wedding looks like it was a blast!
-It’s also been dubbed as the “Biggest, Blackest Wedding of All Time.”
+EBONY: Speaking of planning, you were married in November, and that wedding looks like it was a blast!
+It’s also been dubbed the “Biggest, Blackest Wedding of All Time.”
 What went into crafting such a dynamic event?

-Lawson: We made a purposeful decision to ensure that the majority of vendors we hired were Black— and we accomplished that.
+Lawson: We made a purposeful decision to ensure the majority of vendors we hired were Black—and we accomplished that.
 Also, some of the core values and key components of Shoppe Black are Black love, Black culture and Black thought.
-Obviously, we’re Black people who are in love and expressing our love through showing the videos and our pictures to people created a special moment.
+Obviously, we’re Black people who are in love, and expressing our love through showing the videos and our pictures to people created a special moment.

 EBONY: Are you surprised that clips of the wedding went viral?